-I'm back from a week in New Orleans studying and being coached in the great music of New Orleans, early jazz pre 1930 to be exact.
+I'm just back from a week in New Orleans studying and being coached on the great music of pre 1930 Jazz.
+I went as a drummer.

-Now the other 10% to 20% of your time should be spent on the technique of mastering your instrument: ear training, theory, scales, chords, arpeggios, sight-reading, written repertoire and history.
+Now the other 10% to 20% of your time should be spent on the techniques of instrument proficiency: ear training, theory, scales, chords, arpeggios, sight-reading, written repertoire, and jazz history.

 You've got to learn your instrument.
 Then, you practice, practice, practice.
 And then, when you finally get up there on the bandstand, forget all that and just wail.

 I'm a professional pianist and music educator in West Toronto Ontario.
 I'm also a devoted percussionist and drum teacher.